Tulane/Gravier, New Orleans

-Tulane/Gravier is a neighborhood of the city of New Orleans, Louisiana, U.S.A.
-A subdistrict of the Mid-City District Area, its boundaries as defined by the New Orleans City Planning Commission are: St. Louis Street to the north, North Claiborne Avenue, Iberville Street, North and South Derbigny Street, Cleveland Street, South Claiborne Avenue to the east, the Pontchartrain Expressway to the south and South Broad Street to the west.
+Tulane/Gravier is a neighborhood of the city of New Orleans, Louisiana, U.S. A subdistrict of the Mid-City District Area, its boundaries as defined by the New Orleans City Planning Commission are: St. Louis Street to the north, North Claiborne Avenue, Iberville Street, North and South Derbigny Street, Cleveland Street, South Claiborne Avenue to the east, the Pontchartrain Expressway to the south and South Broad Street to the west.

 Landmarks in the area include St. Joseph's Church, University Hospital, the Deutsches Haus, and the Falstaff and Dixie Breweries (both now closed).

 Geography

 According to the United States Census Bureau, the district has a total area of 0.71 mi2, 0.71 mi2 of which is land and 0.00 mi2 (0.0%) of which is water.